Jose Miranda Player Props: Twins vs. Marlins

 - Miranda hit .268 with 25 doubles, 15 home runs and 28 walks.

-- Miranda drove in a run in 34.4% of his 125 games last year, with more than one RBI in 13.6% of those contests (17).
+- Miranda drove in a run in 34.4% of his 125 games last season, with two or more RBIs in 13.6% of those contests (17).
 He drove in three or more runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.